Back to character index.

 - Intrepid Reporter: Her Vietnam War-inspired War Photographer '72 Elite Set gives off this vibe.
 The uniform features an old SLR camera, a leather camera bag, and shotgun shells on her person.

-- Military Brat: Her dad is a training officer on an army base, so she grew up with some military influences.
+- Military Brat: Her dad is a Colonel in the Marine Corps, so she grew up with some strong military influences.

 - Shotguns: Her SPAS-12 stopped production for a reason, and it's best described here.